mpaulweeks/CodingForCreatives-2017-July/homework/final/README.md

 Deadline: 7pm on Monday, December 4th

-Requirements:
-- Upload your completed project before class, we will be doing live demos.
+Upload your completed project before class, we will be doing live demos

 Each project's requirements will vary based on the job they're trying to tackle, but all of them must satisfy at least these criteria: